 The Office of the Inspector General (OIG) for the San Francisco Bay Area Rapid Transit District ("District" or "BART") was authorized in Regional Measure 3 (RM 3), which voters approved on June 5, 2018.
-The measure requires the OIG to conduct audits and investigations of BART's operating practices to identify fraud and waste and identify opportunities for efficiencies in the administration of the District's programs, operations, and delivery of capital projects, including, but not limited to, toll-funded projects.
+The measure requires the OIG to:

+- ensure the District makes effective use of bridge toll revenue and other revenue. - ensure the District operates efficiently, effectively, and in compliance with applicable federal and state laws. - conduct audits and investigations of BART's operating practices to identify fraud and waste and identify opportunities for efficiencies in the administration of the District's programs, operations, and delivery of capital projects, including, but not limited to, tollfunded projects.